marv150302/Football-Stats-Project/README.md

     - This will open Jupyter Notebook in your default web browser.
 5. **Access Notebooks**:
     - Access the notebooks by navigating through the directory structure in Jupyter Notebook's interface.

+# Database Setup

+### MongoDB

+1. **Restore MongoDB Schema and Data**:
+    - Navigate to the directory containing the MongoDB schema dump (`mongo_database_schema`).
+    - Run the following command in your terminal to restore the MongoDB database:

+        ```bash
+        bashCopy code
+        mongorestore --db <database_name> <path_to_dump_directory>

+        ```

+### PostgreSQL

+1. **Prepare PostgreSQL Database**:
+    - Start the Java Spring Boot server to ensure that the necessary tables are created in the PostgreSQL database.
+2. **Restore PostgreSQL Data**:
+    - Open pgAdmin and connect to your PostgreSQL server.
+    - Navigate to the database where you want to restore the data.
+    - Use the pgAdmin interface to restore the data from the `postgre_Database_schema` file.
+    - Note: When restoring, only restore the data, not the schema.
+The restoration process might display a failure message, but the data will have been successfully imported.

 ### Additional Notes